randifilan/cluster-api-control-plane-provider-kamaji/README.md

 ## Upgrade, Scale-up and Scale-down Workload CLUSTER
 ### How to [Upgrade Workload Cluster](https://release-1-7.cluster-api.sigs.k8s.io/tasks/upgrading-clusters#how-to-upgrade-the-underlying-machine-image) ?
-- When you create cluster, in .yaml file is create kind: OpenStackMachineTemplate that define flavor, image and sshKeyName
+When you create cluster, in .yaml file is create `kind: OpenStackMachineTemplate` that define flavor, image and sshKeyName. <br/>
-- You can't edit the yaml file and apply it, since OpenStackMachineTemplate are immutable, the recommended approach is to :
-- Create new OpenStackMachineTemplate, Modify the values that need changing, such as instance type or image ID.
+You can't edit the yaml file and apply it, since `OpenStackMachineTemplate` are immutable, the recommended approach is to Create new `OpenStackMachineTemplate`, Modify the values that need changing, such as instance type or image ID.

 ```
 cat template/osmt-kubernetes-1.29.7.yaml